damian-robinson/project/README.md

 - [ ]  Choose APIs to be used.
 - [ ]  Create and prepare datasets.
 - [ ]  Create data visualizations.
-- [ ]  Create analysis for investment predictions.
+- [ ]  Create analysis for investment predictions by 2/22/23.
+- [ ]  Execute class presentation on 2/23/23.
+- [ ]  Submit project on 2/23/23.

 ---